 The 3 Elements of Emotional Intelligence

-All three elements in this definition are essential to a foundation of emotional intelligence.
+In particular, emotional intelligence incorporates emotional awareness, emotional application, and emotional management.
+All three of these elements are essential to a foundation of emotional intelligence.

 1. Emotional Awareness

 Emotional awareness means being perceptive of the emotions you are experiencing, as well as those of people around you.
-It is the ability to notice these emotions without judgment or alteration (The Emotional Intelligence Framework 2015).
+It is the ability to notice these emotions without judgment or alteration (The Consortium for Research on Emotional Intelligence in Organizations, 2015).

 Emotionally aware individuals accept who they are because they understand that each person is different.
 Everyone handles their emotions uniquely.
-This kind of awareness leads to greater love and compassion for the self as well as the other.
+This kind of awareness leads to greater love and compassion for the self as well as the other (Di Fabio & Saklofske, 2021; Heffernan, Quinn Griffin, McNulty, & Fitzpatrick, 2010).

 This is much more useful than reacting to anger or frustration with added anger.